ystael/chicago-ug-math-bib/foundation.md

 For this reason some people might urge ambitious pure mathematics students to skip this area entirely in favor of deriving it from analysis in **R**^n later (as Baby Rudin does in a few pages at the end of Chapter 10).
 I can't recommend this.
-It's worth sharing a language with the people around you and knowing what their applications are, and if you never learn basic vector calculus, you're going to have a lot of trouble when you want to study magnetic fields!
+It's worth sharing a language with the people around you and knowing what their applications are, and if you never learned basic vector calculus, you're going to have a lot of trouble when you want to study magnetic fields!
+(If you had the cookbook version in high school and you're comfortable doing computations, the advice to skip is much more reasonable.)

 For these more sophisticated treatments, see [Calculus in Euclidean space](ground-floor-analysis.md#calculus-euclidean) -- although the books reviewed here already